alephsecurity/z3-walkthrough/README.md

 # Z3 Demo Environment
-This repository contains a Dockerfile to setup the environemnt used in """link to post""".
+This repository contains a Dockerfile to setup the environemnt used in https://alephsecurity.com/2019/09/02/Z3-for-webapp-security/.

 # Using the Repo
 Requirements: git, docker